shubhanksargam/Image-Tracker/README.md

 ﻿# Image-Tracker
-Download the .apk file on your android device, Install it and point the camera towards the gravel image above to get the sphere.
+Download the .apk file on your android device, install it and point the camera towards the gravel image above to get the sphere.